Looking for Algarve tours? Below you’ll find the 15 best ones for an unforgettable trip 😉

-But with a plethora of options, it can be hard to decide which Algarve tours, activities and excursions you should choose.
+But with a plethora of options, it can be hard to decide which activities, excursions and tour in the Algarve you should choose.

 I’ve been going to the “Golden Coast” regularly since 2008 and it’s the reason I decided to write this post to help you have an unforgettable Algarve trip.

 From cruising inside hidden caves to kayaking along beaches and grottoes, dolphin watching, flyboarding, coasteering, ziplining between two countries and taking exciting day trips, here are the 15 best Algarve tours, excursions and activities.